hellloxiaotian/ECNDNet/readme.txt

-ECNDNet-Pytorch
-This a PyTorch implementation of the CAAI 2019 paper Enhanced CNN for image denoising.
+Enhanced CNN for image denoising by Chunwei Tian, Yong Xu, Lunke Fei, Junqian Wang, Jie Wen and Nan Luo is published in CAAI Transactions on Intelligence Technology, 2019.
+It is implemented by Pytorch

 This code written with Pytorch>=0.4.
 1. Dependences